rsperl/evernote2anything/README.md

 I've included a starter script ```en2something.pl``` to get you started.
 Use it by calling it as

 ```
-PERL5LIB=lib ./en2something.pl path/to/exportedNotes.enex
+PERL5LIB=lib ./en2something.pl --output output-dir --enex path/to/exportedNotes.enex --template templates/t1.body.tt --tagspaces
 ```
 It will parse the notes and print out the title of each note.
-You can extend this by parsing the body and writing to file or however you want to process the note.
+Files will be created as markdown in the output-dir.
+How the note is written is determined by the template (using Template::Toolkit).
+If --tagspaces is given, the tags will be inserted into the filename.

 There is an example enex file in the ```t``` folder for reference.